-- (a) All directors shall be elected to serve a three-year term, however the term may be extended until a successor has been elected. - (b) To the extent to which it is feasible to do so and useful to the board, director terms shall be staggered so that approximately one-third of the directors will end their terms in any given year. - (c) Directors may serve up to, but no more than, three terms in succession. - (d) The first year of the term of office for any director shall be considered to begin January 1 of the first full calendar year in which that director serves.
+- (a) All directors shall be elected to serve a three-year term, however, by decision of the board chair the term may be extended until a successor has been elected. - (b) To the extent to which it is feasible to do so and useful to the board, director terms shall be staggered so that approximately one-third of the directors will end their terms in any given year. - (c) Directors may serve up to, but no more than, three terms in succession. - (d) The first year of the term of office for any director shall be considered to begin January 1 of the year in which that director serves a full calendar year.